Azure/terraform-azurerm-avm-ptn-avd-lza-insights/_header.md

 # terraform-azurerm-avm-ptn-avd-lza-insights

-This is a template repo for Terraform Azure Verified Modules for deploying Azure Virtual Desktop Insights
+This is a repo for Terraform Azure Verified Module for Azure Virtual Desktop Insights

+Features
+Data Collection Rules for Azure Virtual Desktop Insights